Real-Valued Basic Functions

 Warning: Rounding functions convert real values to integers.
 Because the output is an integer, any gradient information resulting from functions applied to the integer is not passed to the real value it was derived from.
 With MCMC sampling using HMC or NUTS, the MCMC acceptance procedure will correct for any error due to poor gradient calculations, but the result is likely to be reduced acceptance probabilities and less efficient sampling.

 The rounding functions cannot be used as indices to arrays because they return real values.
-Stan may introduce integer-valued versions of these in the future, but as of now, there is no good workaround.
+For operations over data

 The floor of x, which is the largest integer less than or equal to x, converted to a real value; see warning at start of section step-like functions